-The following table provides a quick summary of academic advisers' responsibilities for each of the key academic advice tasks, along with information on others involved, pointers to web links and key advisery contacts.
+The following table provides a quick summary of academic advisers' responsibilities for each of the key academic advice tasks, along with information on others involved, pointers to web links and key advisory contacts.
 The subsequent sections provide further details on each task.

-NB Several of the forms that students must complete to make changes to their studies can be found at SSC forms: www.lse.ac.uk/collections/studentServicesCentre/sscForms.htm
+NB Several of the forms that students must complete to make changes to their studies can be found on the SSC website: www.lse.ac.uk/collections/studentServicesCentre/sscForms.htm

-Activity Academic adviser (AA) Others involved Reviewing academic progress: termly review of class teacher reports on attendance, performance and class-work grades. (see Section 3.2) Important for: • building rapport with student • assessing academic progress, and identifying potential problems • building up information for reference writing • maintaining an information/audit trail should problems arise in the future.
+Activity Academic adviser (AA) Others involved Reviewing academic progress: termly review of class teacher reports on attendance, performance and class-work grades. (see Section 3.2) Important for: building rapport with student and ensuring their wellbeing assessing academic progress, and identifying potential problems so support can be provided building up information for reference writing maintaining an information/audit trail should problems arise in the future.
 Key element of AA role, involving meeting student and following up on any matters arising, and writing comments in LSE for You.
 DT only involved if AA not fulfilling role adequately, or on request from AA.
 DT may prompt colleagues to ensure LSE for You completed.
 For problems with these aspects of LSE for You, contact your departmental administrative staff.
 Deferral: postponing exam(s) by a year, teaching having been completed.
-See Deferral (undergraduate) at lse.ac.uk/deferrals (see Section 3.3) Key contact: Peter Chiazzese (registry@lse.ac.uk) Direct student to Senior Adviser to Students for advice, via SSC (ssc.advice@lse.ac.uk) Advice is provided by the Senior Adviser to Students.
+See Deferral (undergraduate) at lse.ac.uk/deferrals (see Section 3.3) Direct student to Senior Adviser to Students for advice, via SSC (ssc.advice@lse.ac.uk) Advice is provided by the Senior Adviser to Students.
 Chairs of Exam Sub-Boards and School Board must authorise deferral.
 The Adviser must also approve a deferral of between one and all courses.
 Student Services Centre (SSC) must be informed.
 Interruption: breaking off from studying during an academic year, to resume at a later date.
-See www2.lse.ac.uk/intranet/students/ registrationTimetablesAssessment/Registration/ Changes/interruption.aspx (see Section 3.4) Key contact: Nicola Morgan (ssc.advice@lse.ac.uk) Need to authorise interruption.
+See www2.lse.ac.uk/intranet/students/ registrationTimetablesAssessment/Registration/ Changes/interruption.aspx (see Section 3.4) Need to authorise interruption, via SSC (ssc.advice@lse.ac.uk).
 DT needs to authorise interruption.
 Only the Senior Adviser to Students can authorise an extension to an interruption going beyond one year.
+Examination bar: process of stopping student from taking an examination. (see Section 3.6) AA can set up an initial exam bar if concerned about student attendance/ performance on a course.
+If performance does not improve, and bar continued, AA must inform DT and the Registry Team (SSC) (ssc. exambarring@lse.ac.uk).
+DT to be kept informed and can advise student and tutor.
+DT can enforce a bar.
+Senior Adviser to Students has ultimate authority on whether or not to uphold exam bar.